ocean-vinz/serverCheckerPlusTelegramBot/README.md

 # serverCheckerPlusTelegramBot

-This will send the result of serverChecker into the Telegram Bot\n More details please check BotFather in telegram
+This will send the result of serverChecker into the Telegram Bot

+More details please check BotFather in telegram

 ## General info